hapax/hapax.github.io/assets/reality.md

 do any of that, he first needed to ask the simple question: why does the apple fall?
 And then he needed to admit that he didn't understand the answer Aristotle gave.
-And in trying to satisfy his own curiosity, he gave us modern physics and maths.
+And in trying to satisfy his own curiosity, he created modern physics and math.

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a